mukeshnautiyal/vendor_management/README.md

 - create .env file inside the project directory and keep the all Database related key value inside the env file as given in the sampleenv file

+- Rename the file name settings1.py to settings.py and add the database related information in the .env file

 - Create new migration if not exist in the project directory

     Python manage.py makemigrations